Python Turtle - Lesson 6¶

 Exercises¶

-In this course, the exercises are the make component of the PRIMM model.
-Work through the following exercises and make your own code.
+In this course, the exercises are the make part of the PRIMM model.
+Work through the following tasks and write your own code.

-So far, the dot colour is always orange.
-In these exercises the quadrant of the mouse click will determine the dot colour.
+Right now, every dot is orange.
+In these exercises, the part of the screen you click in will decide the dot’s colour.

-To do this your will need to use:
+To do this, you will need to use:

-You will also need to remember how coordinates work in Turtle.
+You will also need to remember how Turtle coordinates work.

-Download lesson_6_ex_1.py file and save it to your lesson folder.
-Below is its code.
+Download lesson_6_ex_1.py file and save it in your lesson folder.

 1import turtle